Skip to content

 Tuckernuck Chloe Dress

 The first dress that comes to mind when I think about baby showers is the Chloe Dress from Tuckernuck.
 It’s a polished midi that works effortlessly for daytime events like showers and luncheons.
 It’s made in a textured cotton-blend fabric that feels nice but not overdressed, if that makes sense.
 The placket and hemline make it feel extra special but with very minimal effort.
-I’d style this with a pair of block-heeled sandals (I adore this affordable pair of Stacy sandals from Target, or you could opt for a pair of Loeffler Randall heels, which I rounded up here).
-I love that this dress comes in a ton of colors, too – so if you know the gender of the baby, you could wear the pink or blue options.
+I’d style this with a pair of block-heeled sandals (I adore this pair of block heels from Sam Edelman, or you could opt for a pair of Loeffler Randall heels, which I rounded up here).

 For a casual baby shower